16 Top-Rated Things to Do on the Toronto Islands

 What could be more fun than a ferry ride and a day spent at an amusement park?
 Well, the answer probably depends on how old you are, but if you are under 10 years of age, the answer is likely an emphatic nothing!
 Centreville has been eliciting shrieks of delight from children for over 50 years and continues to be a popular destination.

 Centreville is set up as an old western-style town, with winding streets underneath a large canopy of trees.
 No fee is charged to wander around or visit one of the 14 places to eat, but if you want to go on the rides, you'll need to purchase tickets.

 The park has over 30 rides and amusements.
 They range from a log flume to a historic carousel, right through to spinning tea cups and sedate chairlift rides on the Sky Ride.
 To get an idea of the entire area, take a ride on the narrow gauge train that leaves from Centreville Train Station.

 Feel like parting with some money?
 Test your skill and try and win a plush toy prize on one of the midway games in the games booth area.
-In 2019, a new splash pad was installed in the center of the park, and it's one of the best in Toronto.
+Bring your bathing suit for the impressive splash pad in the center of the park, it's one of the best in Toronto.
 Admission to the splash pad is free.

 3. Visit the Animals at Far Enough Farm

 Over 40 different animals are just waiting to meet you and your children at the Far Enough Farm.
 Easily accessible by walking through Centreville Amusement park, you'll know you've reached it when you see the large red barn and antique tractor.